-6.2 BASIS OF COMPARISON
+6.3 BASIS OF COMPARISON

 Historically, since the start of the MED program in the early 1940s, various radiation dose concepts and quantities have been used to measure and record occupational dose.
-A basis of comparison for dose reconstruction (Fix et al 1997a) is the Personal Dose Equivalent, Hp(d), where d identifies the depth (in millimeters) and represents the point of reference for dose in tissue.
+A basis of comparison for dose reconstruction (Fix et al\ 1997a) is the Personal Dose Equivalent, Hp(d), where d identifies the depth (in millimeters) and represents the point of reference for dose in tissue.
 For weakly penetrating radiation of significance to skin dose, d = 0.07 mm and is noted as Hp(0.07).
 For penetrating radiation of significance to "whole-body" dose, d = 10 mm and is noted as Hp(10).
-Both Hp(0.07) and Hp(10) are the radiation quantities recommended for use as the operational quantity to be recorded for radiological protection purposes by the International Commission on Radiation Units and Measurements (ICRU 1993).
-In addition, Hp(0.07) and Hp(10) are the radiation quantities used in the U.S. Department of Energy (DOE) Laboratory Accreditation Program (DOELAP), which has been used to accredit DOE personnel dosimetry systems since the mid-1980s (DOE 1986).
-The International Agency for Research on Cancer (IARC) Three Country Combined Study (Fix et al 1997a) and IARC Collaborative Study (Thierry-Chef et al 2002) selected Hp(10) as the quantity to use for assessing error in recorded whole-body doses for workers in IARC nuclear worker epidemiologic studies.
+Both Hp(0.07) and Hp(10) are the radiation quantities recommended for use as the operational quantity to be recorded for radiological protection purposes by the International Commission on Radiation quantities used in the U.S. Department of Energy (DOE) Laboratory Accreditation Program (DOELAP), which has been used to accredit DOE personnel dosimetry systems since the mid-1980s (DOE 1986).
+The International Agency for Research on Cancer (IARC) Three Country Combined Study (Fix et al\ 1997a) and IARC Collaborative Study (Thierry-Chef et al\ 2002) selected Hp(10) as the quantity to use for assessing error in recorded whole-body doses for workers in IARC nuclear worker epidemiologic studies.